 You have to import sample data into your MySQL database.

-Please go to your MySQL DB and create new database so called "multi-city"
+Please go to your MySQL DB and create new database so called "multi-store"

 Go to "Import Tab".
 Then please click "Browse" button to select sample data sql script.